 Although a cancer diagnosis is often devastating to receive, advancements in medicine and medical technology have helped to increase cancer survival rates.
 Even if a procedure in Arizona was not the effective skin cancer treatment you had hoped for, there are alternatives that can still be used.
 Cryotherapy is one such alternative, although it is best used for early forms of skin cancer that hasn’t metastasized (spread to other areas of your body).

 At West Dermatology, a world-renowned dermatological center, our board-certified staff of cosmetic and medical skin experts provides the latest, most advanced skin cancer treatment options on the market.
-Contact our dermatology team today by calling 888-554-8740 or contacting us online to schedule a consultation or find out more about your particular case and the available skin cancer treatment options, especially if you’ve had prior, yet unsuccessful, treatment.
+Contact our dermatology team in Arizona, Nevada, or California today by calling 888-554-8740 or contacting us online to schedule a consultation or find out more about your particular case and the available skin cancer treatment options, especially if you’ve had prior, yet unsuccessful, treatment.

 What Is Cryotherapy?